 Supervised visitation is a court-ordered arrangement in which a non-custodial parent can visit with a child in the presence of a third party.
 In order to make supervised visits safe, effective and as positive for the child as possible, supervisors should consider the following guidelines:

 If you are separating from an abusive partner, your divorce attorney can petition the court to order supervised visitation.
-For more information call the Buffalo, NY Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+For more information call the Buffalo, NY Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.

 As a Buffalo divorce lawyer for 25 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.